 Anna has a BA Hons degree in French and Sociology, and postgraduate certificates in Development Studies, Public Health, and TEFL.
 She has worked as: Project Manager for both the British Council and the United Nations, both in the UK and overseas; ii) a freelance researcher for Carlton Television and the charity Crisis; iii) a researcher and Project Manager for the British National Health Service.
 Her publication record includes four ESL (Japan) books co-authored for the BBC, a photocopiable resource book co-authored for Scholastic, ten programme support guides for Carlton Television, two public reports for the charity Crisis, a community work guide for the National Health Service, a scientific paper for the International Journal of TB and Lung Disease, and a self-published novel entitled Not At Home.
 She lives in Pisa with her husband Adrian Wallwork, along with their son and black labrador.

 Matt studied English and Creative Writing at the University of Salford.
-After getting his CELTA, he began working for Citylangues, a business English school in Paris.
-He has worked at Bell since 2014, where he is currently doing a Delta.
+After getting his CELTA, he began working for Citylangues, a business English school in Paris, and then worked at Bell where he completed his Delta.
+He now works in higher education.
 He has a long-standing interest in using controversial subjects to engage students and often laments the lack of published material addressing so-called taboo subjects or ‘PARSNIPs’ (Politics, Alcohol, Religion, Sex/Sexuality, Nudity/Narcotics, Isms and Pork), which led him to conduct some research of his own, concluding that there is both an appetite and need for controversial subjects to be discussed in the EFL classroom.
-As part of this project, he trialled material from Discussions Volume 3.
+As part of this project, he trialed material from Discussions Volume 3.
 In his own words: Helping writing this book and subsequently using it in the classroom has helped me to explore more challenging topics, even with (seemingly) less open-minded students.
-When he isn’t teaching, Matt divides his time between playing the drums, campaigning on local housing issues, and bringing up his two year-old son.
+When he isn’t teaching, Matt divides his time between playing the drums, campaigning on local housing issues, and bringing up his two young boys.

 Katie studied English and Creative Writing at Goldsmiths, graduating with First Class Honours.
 She went on to complete her Masters in the same subject at Royal Holloway University of London, gaining a Distinction.
 At the time of her contribution to Discussions You’ve Never Had, Katie was teaching English at Wall Street English in Massa (Italy) and working privately with her own students.
 Katie has since moved back to the UK and is currently writing and planning campaigns for an animal welfare charity.
 Katie is also a novelist and lives with her husband and two dogs.